What is the Coosa River Basin Initiative?

 Educating thousands of Coosa River Basin citizens in classrooms, civic meetings, public forums, workshops, print and broadcast media and in our quarterly newsletter, Mainstream.

 Joe has served CRBI as a board member since 1999, and began full time work as Executive Director and Riverkeeper in January 2005.
-He is a nature/landscape photographer and writer whose work has been published in numerous national and regional magazines and is featured in three books, Wildflowers of the Appalachian Trail, Wildflowers of the Blue Ridge and Smoky Mountains and River Song-A Journey Down the Chattahoochee and Apalachicola Rivers.
+In January 2014, he started his position as advocacy and communication coordinator.
+He is a nature/landscape photographer and writer whose work has been published in numerous national and regional magazines and is featured in five books, Wildflowers of the Appalachian Trail, Wildflowers of the Blue Ridge and Smoky Mountains, River Song-A Journey Down the Chattahoochee and Apalachicola Rivers, Etowah River User's Guide and Chattahoochee River User's Guide.
 He has studied and reported extensively on water resource issues in Georgia since 1994.
 He and his daughter and her mother spent 26 days canoeing the 160-mile length of the Etowah River in 2002.
 In 2007, he was the recipient of a national River Hero award from River Network.
 He is a 1988 graduate of Berry College where he studied communications and agriculture.

 AMOS TUCK, PROGRAM COORDINATOR